 The women's choir sang a song.
 His attendant and advisor talked about their memories of A.J.
 But what I will never forget is eight of his friends reciting a poem they put together entitled "How I'll remember A.J."
 When they stood up to read their section of the poem, it was often simple memories spoken in broken English.
 My words aren't doing the experience justice.
 Seeing people with special needs talk about a friend is very touching.
 They don't add anything that isn't supposed to be said, like many others often do.
 They pull every word straight from their heart.
 And they remember the simple things: bagging groceries at Copps, his love for comic novels, and art work.
 He was a good artist.
 Here's his painting of Favre handing off to Driver.

 The hardest part of the night for me was the social afterwards in a room filled with a bunch of A.J.'s personal belongings.
 The first thing I saw was these two NFL jerseys which A.J. would wear to the gym.
-It just forced into my mind a memory of him walking into the weight room to begin our workouts.
-It really made me miss him.
-A.J. was very authentic in everything he did -- as someone stated in the service, you always new where A.J. stood on things.

 I'll miss A.J.'s attitude and effort that his had in his workouts.
 Fully aware of his disability, he never let it stop his pursuit of sports and other hobbies.
 He made the most out of his years here on Earth.